Crisis of the Third Century: Causes

-The problem of succession and civil war
+Problem of succession and civil war

 From the beginning of the Principate there were no clear rules for the imperial succession, largely because the empire maintained the facade of a republic.

 During the early Principate, the process for becoming an emperor relied on a combination of proclamation by the Senate, popular approval, and acceptance by the army, in particular the Praetorian Guard.
 A family connection to a previous emperor was beneficial, but it did not determine the issue in the way a formal system of hereditary succession would.
 From the Julio-Claudian dynasty onwards there was sometimes tension between the Senate's preferred choice and the army.
-As the Senatorial class declined in political influence and more generals were recruited from the provinces this tension increased.
+As the Senatorial class declined in political influence and more generals were recruited from the provinces, this tension increased.

 Whenever the succession appeared uncertain, there was an incentive for any general with support of a sizable army to attempt to seize power, sparking civil war.
 The most recent example of this prior to the Crisis was the Year of the Five Emperors which resulted in the victory of Septimius Severus.
 After the overthrow of the Severan dynasty, for the rest of the 3rd century, Rome was ruled by a series of generals, coming into power through frequent civil wars which devastated the empire.

 Natural disasters

 The first and most immediately disastrous of the natural disasters that the Roman Empire faced during the Third Century was the plague.
-The Antonine Plague that preceded the Crisis of the Third Century sapped manpower from Roman armies and proved disastrous for the Roman economy.
-From AD 249 to AD 262, the Plague of Cyprian devastated the Roman Empire so much so that some cities, such as the city of Alexandria, experienced a 62% decline in population.
+The 2nd-century Antonine Plague that preceded the Crisis of the Third Century sapped manpower from Roman armies and proved disastrous for the Roman economy.
+From 249 to 262, the Plague of Cyprian devastated the Roman Empire to such a degree that some cities, such as the city of Alexandria, experienced a 62% decline in population.
 These plagues greatly hindered the Roman Empire's ability to ward off barbarian invasions but also factored into problems such as famine, with many farms becoming abandoned and unproductive.

 A second and longer-term natural disaster that took place during the third century was the increased variability of weather.
 Drier summers meant less agricultural productivity and more extreme weather events led to agricultural instability.
-This could also have contributed to the increased barbarian pressure on Roman borders, as they too would have experienced the detrimental effects of climate change and sought to push inward to more productive regions of the Mediterranean.
+This could also have contributed to the increased barbarian pressure on Roman borders, as they too would have experienced the detrimental effects of climate change and sought to push inward to more productive areas of the Mediterranean region.